muftring/iu-statistics/README.md

 - **Statistic**: a numerical summary of the sample data

 # Sampling and Measurement
+A measure should have *validity*, describing what it is intended to measure and accurately reflecting the concept.
+It should also have *reliability*, being consistent in the sense that a subject will give the same response when asked again.

 ## Variables and Measurement
 A **variable** is a *characteristic* that can vary in value among subjects in a sample or population.
-A variation in observations across a data set.
+(A variation in observations across a data set.)

 The values that a variable can take on are called the **measurement scale**. (e.g., Age: 0-100, Gender: M | F, Political Party Affiliation: Democrat | Republican | Independent | other,...)

 **Quantitative**: measurement scale is numeric
 - measured on an **interval scale** (there is an equal distance between each level)

-**Qualitative** (or **Categorical**): measurement scale is a set of categories
+**Categorical** (or **Qualitative**): measurement scale is a set of categories, measured on a *nominal* or *ordinal* scale
-- non-ordered categorical variable: a categorical variable for which there is no natural inherent ranking or ordering
+- **nominal scale**: no implicit ranking (e.g., ice cream flavors); *non-ordered categorical variable*: a categorical variable for which there is no natural ranking or ordering
-- measured on a *nominal* or *ordinal* scale
-- **nominal scale**: no implicit ranking (e.g., ice cream flavors)
-- **ordinal scale**: implicit ranking (e.g., social class)
+- **ordinal scale**: implicit ranking (e.g., social class); *ordered categorical variable*: a categorical variable for which there is a natural ranking or ordering

-**Discrete variables** may take values that form a set of separate numbers, such as 0, 1, 2, 3, ...
+**Discrete variables** may take values that form a finite set of separate numbers, such as 0, 1, 2, 3, ...

 **Continuous variables** may take values along the infinite continuum of possible real number values.